savi-1311/Slazy/README.md

 ## Challenges We Ran Into 🙁

 ❗️Enabling multiple alarms: We had alarms/notofications at specific intervals of 20,45,30 and 90 mins.
 But all the alarms were going off at once.
 It was difficult to test them as a lot of patience was required to wait for alarms to trigger with time.
 Finally, with conditional statements and a lot of stackoverflow answers, we could get it solved.

+❗Scrolling to different sections, adjusting the scroll button alignment and animation, and fixing content with the cards were tricky.
+But with some tweaks, we finally managed to cover those errors.

 ***